OT-Net: A Reusable Neural Optimal Transport Solver

 Although these algorithms can effectively address the OT problem, learning or even approximating such an OT plan is computationally challenging for large and high-dimensional datasets due to the intrinsic curse of dimensionality.
 Thus, some academics have proposed using neural networks to compute OT map \cite{seguy2018,Makkuva2020,Daniels2021,Fan2021,Korotin2022,Gazdieva2022,Rout2021,Asadulaev2022} to mitigate these problems.
-For example, Seguy et al. \cite{seguy2018} propose a two-step approach.
-First, they employ a simple dual stochastic gradient algorithm for solving regularized OT, then they estimate a Monge map as a neural network learned by approximating the barycentric projection of the OT plan in the first step.
-This method requires two optimization processes, which leads to a significant reduction in the efficiency of the algorithm.
+Among them, Seguy et al. \cite{seguy2018} propose a two-step approach.
+First, they employ a simple dual stochastic gradient algorithm for solving regularized OT, then they estimate a Monge map as a neural network learned by approximating the barycentric projection of the OT plan.
+This method requires two optimization processes, which directly reduces the efficiency of this algorithm.
 Makkuva et al.~\cite{Makkuva2020} present a new framework to estimate the OT map based on input convex neural networks.
-Although this algorithm improves the model's performance and certifies the existence of the OT map, it needs to calculate two potential functions simultaneously, which directly doubles the number of parameters and floating-point operations.
-Furthermore, the above OT maps lack a theoretical guarantee of being globally optimal and unique.
+Although this algorithm improves the model's performance, it needs to calculate two potential functions simultaneously, which directly doubles the size of parameters and floating-point operations.